$82 Find Cheap Flights from New York to Iceland

 The average price of all round-trip flights from New York to Iceland clicked on KAYAK for each day over the last 12 months.

-When flying from New York to Iceland, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from New York to Iceland, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
+For your return to New York, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from New York to Iceland?